University of Virginia

 Currently lives in New York City

 While every individual knows a language, Language as a subject is complex and patterned, influenced by context while simultaneously negotiating an interactive framework utterance by utterance.
-As an expert in linguistics, I have extensive training extracting myself from the taken-for-granted domain of communication that all native speakers inhabit, allowing me to study it scientifically.
+As an expert in linguistics, I have extensive training extracting myself from the taken-for-granted domain of communication that all native speakers inhabit, which allows me to study it scientifically.
 A scientific understanding of social interaction is infinite in its applications.
 Sociolinguists in particular are equipped to provide critical insights into the connections and instances of miscommunication that pass between individuals and groups as they communicate about a topic.
 Such insights are invaluable to building more effective businesses, governments, organizations, supporting causes, and movements, and shaping the cultural and idiosyncratic identities and relationships of human society.

 My first full-time job after college was as a bilingual victim-witness advocate in Boston.
 For a year I listened to and translated peoples' experiences of crimes, during which time I was made aware of the intricacies of language.
 I gained a heightened awareness of the seemingly endless possibilities for miscommunications as well as an appreciation for the influence of communicative goals on the shape of a story.
 Who is conveying the "facts" and how they acquired this knowledge is paramount, as are the assumptions a hearer brings to the interpretation of the story.